 - Demonstrates skill in administering, scoring, interpreting, and integrating assessment results into a final report.

 - Utilizes assessment findings to generate appropriate treatment recommendations tailored to fit the child's needs.

 - Initiates consultation with members of the multidisciplinary team to ensure a comprehensive forensic evaluation is conducted.

 Clinical Supervision for Interns

-Lawrence Thompson, Jr., Ph.D., Director of Therapy & Psychological Services at The CAC, received his doctoral degree in Clinical Psychology from The University of Michigan in 2000.
-Dr. Thompson is a Licensed Psychologist in the state of Texas.
-Dr. Thompson oversees the provision of mental health services at The CAC.
-This oversight includes the supervision of clinical staff and clinicians in training, consultation with CAC partner agencies, and various administrative responsibilities.
+Lawrence Thompson, Jr., Ph.D.
+(Director of Therapy & Psychological Services) received his doctoral degree in Clinical Psychology from the University of Michigan in 2000.
+Dr. Thompson is a Licensed Psychologist in the state of Texas and oversees the provision of mental health services at The HCCAC.
+This oversight includes the supervision of clinical staff and clinicians in training, consultation with partner agencies, and various administrative responsibilities.
 Dr. Thompson also provides some direct psychological services, including psychotherapy and crisis intervention.
 His most pronounced expertise is in the area of trauma and personality disorders.
-Dr. Thompson also serves as an expert witness in court proceedings and regularly presents on the topics of trauma, psychotherapy and mental health.
+Dr. Thompson serves as an expert witness in court proceedings and regularly presents on the topics of trauma, psychotherapy, and mental health.

 Stipend and Benefits